typemill/docs/index.md

 #  Typemill Documentation and Guides

-Welcome to the official **Typemill Documentation**!
-This guide provides everything you need to get started, manage content, and extend Typemill with themes and plugins.
+Welcome to the official **Typemill Documentation**.
+This guide covers everything you need to get started with Typemill, manage your content, and extend your site with themes and plugins.
+You can use the navigation, the search, and the chatbot below to get started.

-## Sections

-- [Getting Started](/getting-started) – Download and install Typemill.
-- [Author Guide](/author-guide) – Learn how to create, structure, and publish content with Typemill.
-- [Admin Guide](/admin-guide) – Manage settings, users, and system configurations.
-- [Theme Developers](/theme-developers) – Customize the look and feel of your site with themes.
-- [Plugin Developers](/plugin-developers) – Extend Typemill’s functionality with custom plugins.
-- [Forms](/forms) – Define forms for plugins and themes with YAML.
-- [API](/api) – Interact with Typemill programmatically using the API.
+[:askthedocs :]

+The chatbot is powered by the Typemill plugin [askthedocs](https://plugins.typemill.net/askthedocs), which demonstrates a lightweight approach to AI integration without RAG or other complex dependencies.